Cyclone Fengal: India

 In Tiruvannamalai, 10 people died; seven from a landslide, two from drowning and another due to electrocution.
 Heavy rains of up to 130 mm also caused severe flooding in Chennai, resulting in four deaths from electrocution.
 In Ooty, heavy rains caused a house to collapse, killing a 45-year-old man.
 Additionally, four people were killed in Pondicherry and another in Vellore.
 Flooding inundated around 800 acres of farmland in Nagapattinam.
 The remnant of the cyclone brought torrential rainfall in various districts of Tamil Nadu and left a trail of floods.
 Uthangarai in Krishnagiri district recorded 50 cm of rain in 24 hours.
-Places such as Mailam (50 cm),Tindivanam (38cm),Kedar (42 cm), Soorapattu (38 cm), Mundiyampakkam (32 cm), Villupuram town (35 cm), Koliyanur (32 cm) and Marakkanam (24.04 cm) in Viluppuram district, Harur (33 cm) in Dharmapuri district, and Thirupalapandal (32 cm) and Madampoondi (31 cm) in Kallakurichi district were also affected.
+Places such as Mailam (50 cm), Tindivanam (38 cm), Kedar (42 cm), Soorapattu (38 cm), Mundiyampakkam (32 cm), Villupuram town (35 cm), Koliyanur (32 cm) and Marakkanam (24.04 cm) in Viluppuram district, Harur (33 cm) in Dharmapuri district, and Thirupalapandal (32 cm) and Madampoondi (31 cm) in Kallakurichi district were also affected.
 Preliminary damage of the cyclone was estimated to be Rs150 crore (US$17.7 million).